rachelkelly/gitx/README.md

-This is a readme.
+Let's mess things up!
 We are practicing git.
 Conflicts will arise.

+I messed everything up.
+Just like in real life.